 Highlights of Evan’s experience include:

 - Persichette v.
 Owners Ins.
 Co., 462 P.3d 581 (Colo.
-2020) – Won a groundbreaking state supreme court ruling disqualifying a client’s former lawyers from participating in a lawsuit against the client.
-The published opinion is a rare state supreme court decision that disqualifies lawyers from pursuing litigation against a client they previously represented.
+2020) – Won a nationally important state supreme court ruling disqualifying a client’s former lawyers from participating in a lawsuit against their former client.

 - Won a jury verdict in a bad faith action in Broomfield County District Court, Colorado, for a Fortune 50 insurer in a bellwether trial involving a Nunn agreement and a judgment over 30 times the insurer’s policy limit.
 The jury found in favor of the client in approximately two hours.

 - Won a significant victory before the U.S. Judicial Panel on multidistrict litigation for an insurance company facing an attempt to centralize all federal COVID-19 business interruption insurance cases.

 - Represented seven codefendants in a property insurance class action lawsuit in Colorado.
 Plaintiffs claimed they were systematically underinsured in a “monumental” conspiracy, in violation of federal RICO and antitrust laws, and involving virtually all property insurers in Colorado as well as industry trade groups.
 Served as liaison counsel and argued the successful motion for the fee award of more than $1.5 million.

 - Park Hampden Shopping Ctr., LLC v.
 Firemen’s Ins.
 Co. of Washington DC, No. 2017cv32283 (Denver Cty.
 Dist.
 Ct., Colo.
 2021) – Days before trial in this bad faith property lawsuit brought by the Merlin Law Group, the plaintiff dropped all claims and agreed to pay the client’s litigation costs.
 The client paid nothing.